 The problem with America is that there's too little sex, not too much.
 The more our instincts are repressed, the more we need sex, pornography and all that.
 The problem is that feminists have taken over with their attempts to inhibit sex.
 We have a serious testosterone problem in this country. … It's a mess out there.
 Men are suspicious of women's intentions.
 Feminism has crippled them.
 They don't know when to make a pass.
 If they do make a pass, they don't know if they're going to end up in court.I was cured all right.

 (1995 - Playboy Interview)

 I am popular with certain people, but I'm still blocked out of the establishment.
 I hate that incestuous world.
 It makes me sick.
 It's impossible for anything truly original to get done.
 Thinking is not allowed.
 It's all PC.
 It is so horrible because it is a fossilized, parasitic version of Sixties philosophy.While most academes flee from it, Paglia actually courts controversy, rocks the boat, flips it over, and laugh maniacally choking and stabbing the now senseless drowned Phoenician sailor of safe mainstream academia.
 The dearth of like-minded voices in the academic mainstream testifies to the accuracy of her picture, and most academics I know, agree, but not always publicly, that this guarded PC conformity is choking cultural progress.
 But they don't dare go public with it, in this guarded age.
-That's why Camille is such a one-of-a-kind natural treasure, and I place her in my personal canon right up with my favorite film critics, and hope and pray that one day she'll live up to that promise of Sexual Personae 2, Keith Richards Edition.
+That's why Camille is such a one-of-a-kind natural treasure, and I place her in my personal canon of inspirations and hope and pray that one day she'll live up to that promise she makes all over, up and down, the pages of Sexual Personae but even now, over twenty years later, she's yet to follow up on: Sexual Personae 2, The Keith Richards Edition.